Basketball Border War date announced for 2021-22 season

 The official date for the renewal of the basketball Border War rivalry was released Tuesday morning.
 Kansas and Missouri will play Dec.
-11 in Lawrence, Kansas, according to the Jayhawks’ nonconference schedule.
+11 in Lawrence, Kansas.

 The date was announced Tuesday as part of Kansas’ nonconference basketball schedule release.
 The Tigers and Jayhawks will play in their first meeting since a set of classic top-10 matchups in the 2011-12 season, Missouri’s last in the Big 12.